itsuart/cs-goodies/README.md

 # cs-goodies
 Some assorted goodies to use when writing C#.
-Code is meant to be copy-paste into your project.
+Code here is meant to be copy-pasted into your project.